-- Are the voice of students within your Faculty. - Take active engagement with how decisions are made within the Faculty and at the University. - Work in partnership with the Students' Union and the University. - Liaise with Faculty management on a regular basis, and provide them with student perspective. - Represent your Faculty's students' academic interests at various meetings, addressing issues which impact the students' experience at University. - Work with the Students' Union and feedback information to develop policy, end bad practice and educate students about important issues at University.
+- Are the voice of students within your faculty. - Take active engagement with how decisions are made within the faculty and at the University. - Work in partnership with the Students' Union and the University. - Liaise with faculty management on a regular basis, and provide them with student perspective. - Represent your faculty's students' academic interests at various meetings, addressing issues which impact the students' experience at University. - Work with the Students' Union and feedback information to develop policy, end bad practice and educate students about important issues at University.

 - Actively engage the opinion of your peers and make sure they are up to date on what the students you represent think. - Come up with new ideas and innovate.

-There are four Faculty Officers per Faculty with one place reserved for a post graduate student.
-All Faculty Officers are expected to attend all meetings, though you should work together to share information and feedback from students. - Motivate Programme Reps and work with them to escalate any Faculty wide issues.
+There are four Faculty Officers per faculty with one place reserved for a post graduate student.
+All Faculty Officers are expected to attend all meetings, though you should work together to share information and feedback from students.